 It's easier for me to read through the chapters and sections that are difficult for me to read.
 While many among the Church like to avoid 2 Nephi because of the Isaiah chapters, I tend to fall off right in the middle--the war-torn,yet somehow still trencherous war chapters of Alma.
 As much as I love the Book of Mormon, those chapters always prove to be difficult for me.
 But by making a simple daily commitment to hemming my days with two chapters, those difficult chapters pass quickly, making it less likely that I'll become discouraged.

-I've also recently noticed--and I feel a little foolish for being slow on the uptake--that the chapters I've been reading have been pleasantly parallel to the events in my life and the questions of my heart. the guidance I've received is almost too precious to share publicly, but perhaps one example of what I mean.
+I've also recently noticed--and I feel a little foolish for being slow on the uptake--that the chapters I've been reading have been pleasantly parallel to the events in my life and the questions of my heart.

 I'm in the Ancient Near Eastern Studies major at BYU, which requires me to buy expensive history textbooks.
 I have close to $300 in books I have to buy this semester, and I found it easy to complain against the hardness of my lot.
 Someone wiser than me pointed out that I had not yet read my scriptures for that day, and when I sat down to read my morning's chapter, I was in 1 Nephi 4--where Nephi, Laman, and Lemuel are required to endure great hardship to obtain the records of the Jews, their ancestors, before they journey to their promised land.